Programs > Brochure

 COURSES AND CREDITS

 Most courses are taught in Spanish although there is a very limited number of courses taught in English.
 USFQ requires exchange students to take an online Spanish placement exam to determine which courses he or she will be eligible to enroll in.
-More information about Spanish language requirements, including a link to an online practice language placement exam, can be found on the USFQ international students language info page.
+More information about this exchange opportunity can be found on the USFQ international programs page.

 All students will be registered by the Study Abroad Office as full-time students during their semester abroad, which is 15 hours for undergraduate Mississippi residents receiving financial aid, 12 hours for undergraduate non-residents, and 9 hours for graduate students.
 Undergraduate students must return with the equivalent of at least 12-15 hours of credit (depending on residency) on their host university transcript (9 hours for graduate students).
 Students can take additional hours and are not limited to the minimum full-time requirement while abroad.
 All courses are graded on an ABCDF scale.
 There is no Pass/Fail.